Finding Financial Freedom in Divorce

 Separating your tax filings

 Married couples usually file joint income tax returns to the Internal Revenue Service instead of the other available option for legally wed partners: ‘Married Filing Separately.’
-This is because a married couple filing their income taxes together pays less in taxes than the couple filing separately, and still less than two people who mark the status ‘Single’ on their tax returns.
-So what is one to do when, in addition to having to take on the expenses of moving to separate home and paying alimony and child support, they must also pay more in yearly income taxes as a ‘Single’ filer?
+This is because a married couple filing their income taxes pays less in taxes than the couple filing separately, and still, less than two people mark the status ‘Single’ on their tax returns.
+So what is one to do when, in addition to taking on the expenses of moving to separate home and paying alimony and child support, they must also pay more in yearly income taxes as a ‘Single’ filer?
 This issue has had a particularly harsh impact on ex-spouses who are paying alimony and child support.
-The Tax Cuts and Jobs Act of 2017 changed the tax laws to exclude receiving spouses from paying taxes on support payments, while also no longer allowing paying spouses to deduct those payments from their due taxes.
+The Tax Cuts and Jobs Act of 2017 changed the tax laws to exclude receiving spouses from paying taxes on support payments while also no longer allowing paying spouses to deduct those payments from their due taxes.
 Generally, the person paying spousal support is in a higher tax bracket; however, that doesn’t mean that such changes to tax law do not adversely affect a supporting spouse’s capacity to make ends meet when running a household alone is also a likely aspect of the split.

 The process of separating financially could feel overwhelming, but with proper research and experienced support, you can begin your life again as an individual in all forms.

 Seek for the Guidance of a Wayne New Jersey Alimony and Child Support Attorney